valera-rozuvan/angular-growl-next/README.md

 ##Installation

-You can install angular-growl with bower:
+You can install angular-growl-next with bower:

-> bower install angular-growl
+> bower install angular-growl-next

 Alternatively you can download the files in the [build folder](build/) manually and include them in your project.